rokarim/greenspaces/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+greenspaces

+a site that allows users to see ratings and features of green spaces.
+Additionally, users can submit new green spaces and add there own reviews.

+Drew Baker
+Michael Wellman
+Paige Kiefner
+Romina Karim

 Things you may want to cover:

 * Ruby version